Multipixels/Multipixels/README.md

 <h1 align="center">Heya 👋, I'm Richard Motorgeanu</h1>
 <h3 align="center">A Computer Science student at McMaster University</h3>

-- 🔭 I’m currently working on [Lotus](https://github.com/Multipixels/lotus-lang)
+- 🔭 I’m currently working on the [Lotus Programming Language](https://github.com/Multipixels/lotus-lang), a GameBoy emulator, and an untitled game engine.

 - ❤ I have a passion for **Game Development, Software Development, and Software Design**

-- 🎮 My games are available on [https://multipixels.dev/](https://multipixels.dev/)
+- 🎮 My games and projects are available on [https://multipixels.dev/](https://multipixels.dev/)

 - 📫 Contact me! **motorger@mcmaster.ca**